These timeless fall trends can help you create a new look for your home for the season ahead.

 Use arranged stems on fall table decor ideas for the perfect autumnal tablescaping, or add a warming touch to your fall mantel ideas.
-‘Choosing saturated florals in deep reds, greens, and oranges will instantly make your space feel like Fall.
+‘Choosing saturated florals in deep reds, greens, and oranges will instantly make your space feel like fall.
 Layer them alongside pumpkins and gourds to make it extra festive!’
 Audrey continues.

-What are the fall colors for 2022?
+What are the fall colors for 2023?

-Some of the most popular colors for fall 2022 are deep or earthy shades such as greens in olive or mossy shades, warm-toned browns, tans and caramels, and warm neutrals such as beiges and off whites to soften the space.
+Some of the most popular colors for fall 2023 are deep or earthy shades such as greens in olive or mossy shades, warm-toned browns, tans and caramels, and warm neutrals such as beiges and off whites to soften the space.

-Bolder shades such as berry tones are also trending for fall 2022, along with mustard yellows for a grounded scheme.
+Bolder shades such as berry tones are also trending for fall 2023, along with mustard yellows for a grounded scheme.

-Chiana has been at Homes & Gardens for six months, having started her journey in interior journalism as part of the graduate program.
+Chiana has been at Homes & Gardens for a year, having started her journey in interior journalism as part of the graduate program.
 She spends most of her time producing content for the Solved section of the website, helping readers get the most out of their homes through clever decluttering, cleaning, and tidying tips – many of which she tests and reviews herself in her home in Lancaster to ensure they will consistently deliver for her readers and dabbles in the latest design trends.
 She also has a first-class degree in Literature from Lancaster University.

 Brad Pitt and Angelina Jolie's New Orleans mansion is up for auction – see inside the historic home